 Using Snowpipe to Load Data into Snowflake in Real-Time

-If you're looking to ingest real-time data into Snowflake, Snowpipe is a popular option.
-Snowpipe enables loading data stored in files directly into Snowflake tables.
+If you’re looking to ingest data into Snowflake continuously, Snowpipe is one of the most popular options.
+Snowpipe enables loading data stored in files directly into Snowflake tables without having to run manual COPY INTO commands.

-Let’s see how to use it to get your data into Snowflake with helpful code snippets along the way.
+Let’s see how Snowpipe works to get your data into Snowflake.

 Step 1: Setting Up Your Stage